Country Guide - VAT in Spain

 Spanish VAT Registration for Domestic Businesses

-Professionals and businesses, whether based within or outside the Spanish VAT area, who engage in intra-EU supplies of goods or acquisitions of goods subject to VAT, regardless of whether these intra-EU acquisitions are used for business or professional activities outside Spain,
+The assignment of a VAT Spain number, with certain exceptions, applies to the specific groups of individuals and legal entiries, including professionals and businesses, whether based within or outside the Spanish VAT area, who engage in intra-EU supplies of goods or acquisitions of goods subject to VAT, regardless of whether these intra-EU acquisitions are used for business or professional activities outside Spain.

 Spanish VAT Registration for Foreign Businesses